DMParker1/earth-observation-hub/README.md

 # Earth Observation Hub

-This repository brings together my work applying Earth observation and remote sensing methods to public health research.
+This repository brings together my work applying Earth observation data and methods to public health research.
 It acts as a storytelling hub—showing the evolution of my research program from early spatial analyses to large-scale, multi-disease, and multi-country projects.

 > **Definition:** *Earth Observation (EO)* refers to observational data about processes and conditions at or near Earth’s surface.
 EO spans (a) **environmental sensing** — in-situ gauges and stations (i.e. weather stations), plus **remote sensing** from satellites, aircraft, and drones — and (b) **human-systems sensing** — data on population location or movement such as GPS logger records, mobile-network CDR/handover data, and various forms of telemetry.
 I treat **Remote Sensing** as a **subset** of EO.